antronerds/r2-tutorials/docs/Analysing_Time_Series.md

 ----------------
  ![](_static/images/R2d2_logo.png)**Did you know that you can contact the R2-support team to add your Time-series experiments**

 >*Your Time series experiments will be listed as a separate collection and for private analyses only.
-The R2-support team requires the CEL datafiles provided by your Microarray facility, to generate the result files.*
+The R2-support team requires the CEL datafiles provided by your Microarray facility, to generate the result files. (see chapter 20) *

 --------------